What are the best human resource apps for small businesses?

 Know your employees.

-Whether in the hiring stage or 10 years into their career, it’s important to have a way to measure how your employees are performing.
+Whether in the hiring stage or 10 years into their careers, it’s important to have a way to measure how your employees are performing.
 PeopleFluent is an app that helps you track an employee’s development at your company.
 Career development, pay management and applicant tracking – all at your fingertips.

 A healthy workplace is a happy workplace.